baltanlaboratories/EEG-Kiss/README.md

 ### How do I get set up? ###

+* Installation
+1) Checkout the repository
+2) Install MuseDirect
+3) Install SuperCollider
+4) Install Python 2.7, use pip to install the dependencies mentioned below
+5) Pair the Muse Headsets to the PC.
+6) Find the Muse Headsets using Muse Direct.
+7) Set up Muse Direct as described below and in the example images.

 * Configuration
 In the repository there is an .sln file: this is a visual studio project solution file, usually used for c++ projects.
 Sometimes also used for python projects.
 I have been able to use this .sln file to view the files, and search through them using VS standard search tools.